-This list is incomplete and some definitions may differ
+\This list is incomplete and some definitions may differ

-Term Definition Gender Identity A woman who is attracted to other women. • Sex The personal sense of one's own gender. • Sexuality A person's identity in relation to the gender or genders to which they are typically sexually attracted.
-Gender Expression The set of biological attributes of a person which most often distinguishes them as male or female.
-Romantic Attraction The ways in which a person expresses their gender identity, typically through their appearance, dress, and behaviour. • LGBTQ+ An emotional response that arises from a desire for a romantic relationship with the recipient. • Lesbian A person who is attracted to men and women. • Gay An initialism that is often used as an umbrella term. • Bisexual A person who is attracted to people of the same gender.
-It is often used to describe men. • Transgender A person who's gender identity differs from their sex. • Queer A person who's sexual attraction is not determined by sex or gender identity.
-Questioning A person who rarely or never experiences romantic attraction.
-Asexual A person who is unsure of their sexuality, gender or both. • Aromantic An umbrella term for sexual and gender minorities who are not heterosexual or are not cisgender.
+TERM DE

+Gender Identity A woman who is

+Sex The personal s

+Sexuality A person's identity in which they are

+Gender Expression The set of biologica often distinguis

+Romantic Attraction The ways in which a pe typically through their

+LGBTQ+ A person who's sexu sex

+Lesbian A person who does no

+Gay distinctions but id combination o

+Bisexual An initialism that is

+Questioning An emotional respon romantic rela

+Transgender A person who's gen

+Queer A person who is

+Aromantic A person who i gender.
+It i

+Asexual A person who is unsu

+Genderqueer\Non-Binary An umbrella term fo are not heterose reclaimed sl

+Pansexual A person who rare

+Intersex

+Genderfluid A person who rarely o

+Cis (gender) A person who do

+A person who does male

+A person who's gen

+DEFINITION

+A woman who is attracted to other women.

+The personal sense of one's own gender.

+A person's identity in relation to the gender or genders to which they are typically sexually attracted.

+The set of biological attributes of a person which most often distinguishes them as male or female.

+The ways in which a person expresses their gender identity, typically through their appearance, dress, and behaviour.

+A person who's sexual attraction is not determined by sex or gender identity.

+A person who does not subscribe to conventional gender distinctions but identifies with neither, both, or a combination of male and female genders.

+An initialism that is often used as an umbrella term.

+emotional response that arises from a desire for a romantic relationship with the recipient.

+A person who's gender identity differs from their sex.

+A person who is attracted to men and women.

+A person who is attracted to people of the same gender.
+It is often used to describe men.

+A person who is unsure of their sexuality, gender or both.

+An umbrella term for sexual and gender minorities who are not heterosexual or are not cisgender.
 It is a reclaimed slur who's use is still debated.

-Genderqueer/Non- A person who rarely or never experiences sexual attraction.
-Binary A person who does not fit the typical definitions for male or female bodies Pansexual A person who does not subscribe to conventional gender • Intersex distinctions but identifies with neither, both, or a combination of male and female genders. • Genderfluid A person who's gender identity corresponds with their biological sex. • Cis(gender) A person who does not have a fixed gender.
+A person who rarely or never experiences romantic attraction.

+A person who rarely or never experiences sexual attraction.

+A person who does not have a fixed gender.

+A person who does not fit the typical definitions for male or female bodies..

+A person who's gender identity corresponds with their biological sex.
-Learn the Flags Activity

-Match flags with their corresponding identities.
+Learn the Flags Activity Match flags with their corresponding identities.